Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

     For normal layers, the default for `softcap` is `e1e7`, and for other types of layers, the default for `softcap` is `Infinity`.
     The default for `softcapPower` is always `0.5`.

-Additional features:

-- `softcaps`, `softcapPowers`: **OVERRIDE**.
+- `softcaps`, `softcapPowers` (additional features): **OVERRIDE**.
 These are just like `softcap` and `softcapPower`, except they are arrays of values, allowing for multiple softcaps instead of just one.
-If either of these are missing or are an empty array, `softcap` and `softcapPower` are used instead.
+If either of these are missing or is an empty array, `softcap` and `softcapPower` are used instead.
 Both can also be functions that return an array, rather than an array itself.

 ## Other prestige-related features

 - `canBuyMax()`: **sometimes required**.
 Required for static layers.
 Function used to determine if buying max is permitted.

 - `onPrestige(gain)`: **optional**.
 A function that triggers when this layer prestiges, just before you gain the currency.
 Can be used to have secondary resource gain on prestige, or to recalculate things or whatnot.

+- `onPrestigeIsAfterGain` (additional feature): **optional**.
+A boolean indicating whether this layer's `onPrestige()` function triggers after prestige resource gain but before resetting anything (this also means that any relevant milestones and achievements will be updated to reflect the gain).
+By default is false, which makes `onPrestige()` trigger before both gain and reset.

 - `resetDescription`: **optional**.
 Use this to replace "Reset for " on the Prestige button with something else.